Iceland Summer Destination Guide

 Icelandic Summer Cuisine

-Summer in Iceland brings fresh, local ingredients and outdoor dining opportunities.
+Summer in Iceland offers fresh, local ingredients and a range of outdoor dining options.
 Here are some foods and drinks you shouldn't miss:

 Fresh Seafood